 Do you pay more attention to the younger dog than the older one?
 Maybe if you encourage the play with the older dog by playing ball or ruff & tumble with it .

 Congratulations on giving another Dog a good home.
 But with no disrespect you should have found one around the same age as the long term resident.
-I have heard this story so many times.
-And seek another consultation from an independent Veterinarian.

 I have a 4 year old pit/boxer mix.
 All the pibbles I have seen are very laid back dogs.
 And, I think labs are very easy-going also.
 So, with that combination, I don't think it's unusual for him to sleep a lot.
 And, it is summertime.
 Maybe the heat has something to do with it.
 Be sure not to let him get overweight.
 I keep my dogs' weight in check by counting calories.
 Keep a food diary if necessary, just like a human.
 Milk thistle capsules are very good for animals, they help cleanse the liver and rid the body of toxins.
 Try keeping a diary of his symptoms.
 You see him every day - the vet sees him only for a few minutes.
 Your dog is lucky to have such a concerned human.